 Reading Time: 5 minutes

-1.)
-Properly Qualify Prospects
+1. Properly Qualify Prospects

-If you think that qualifying sales prospects is not important, consider this: At least 50% of your prospects are not a good fit for your products or services.
-(1) As a result, 25% of the prospects you spend time working will never buy!
+If you think that qualifying sales prospects is not essential, consider this: At least 50% of your prospects are not a good fit for your products or services.
+(1) As a result, 25% of the prospects you spend time working with will never buy!
 (2) The last thing you want to do is waste time and resources on leads that do not stand a chance of becoming customers.

 Instead, qualify behind the scenes as much as possible.
 You can do this in several ways:

 • Industry benchmarks and trends are illuminating.
-Look for reports or surveys that reveal how much revenue companies allocate in certain markets or industries for expenses such as infrastructure, marketing, technology and professional services.
+Look for reports or surveys that reveal how much revenue companies allocate in certain markets or industries for expenses such as infrastructure, marketing, technology, and professional services.

 • Investigate social media for contacts within the organization.
 How are people connected?
 What might the organizational chart look like?
 What interests might people have?
 Who may be part of the decision-making team?
 What information would be most compelling to him/her?
 What does the buying process look like in the organization?

-2.)
-Master Appointment Scheduling and Prospecting
+2. Master Appointment Scheduling and Prospecting

-Getting a firm grip on appointment scheduling and prospecting is the number one challenge of salespeople.
+Getting a firm grip on appointment scheduling and prospecting is the number one challenge for salespeople.
 37% of salespeople consider prospecting their biggest struggle.
 (3) This is a serious problem when you think about how critical prospecting is to the entire sales process.

 Fortunately, there are solutions you can implement to ensure prospecting will be fruitful:

-• Gain a deep understanding of the customer – their pain points, the issues they face and opportunities that make or cost them money
+• Gain a deep understanding of the customer – their pain points, the issues they face, and opportunities that make or cost them money

-• Gain a clear understanding of the colleagues, and their respective titles, who may be involved in helping your prospect make their decision.
+• Gain a clear understanding of the colleagues and their respective titles who may be involved in helping your prospect make their decision.
 Prepare industry-specific material with all parties in mind.

 • Calculate how much money it could cost the prospect if they fail to resolve the pain points and how much money they stand to gain if they address them.
 In other words, what is the cost of keeping the current status quo?